TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

 If no :code:`label` part is set in the options array, the field will be labelled "Categories".

+By default, the field will be an exclude-field.
+The :code:`exclude` part can be used to override this.

 This is the result of the above code: